-A new version of an old idea has returned with a sexy new name.
+A new version of an old idea has a sexy new name.
 What we used to call ASP which stands for Application Service Provider has be re-named “Cloud Computing”.
 The name Cloud refers to the fact that the application is processed not on your local server but off in the Internet at a remote server that is usually shown as a cloud as in the diagram shown here.

 I actually wrote about ASPs back in 1999.
 I listed seven advantages.
 They are still valid.